cylc/cylc-flow/doc/src/introduction.rst

 external data *x* at this stage of the discussion, in fact it would typically also depend on its own previous instance for the model *background state* used in initializing the new forecast.
-Thus, as alluded to in :num:`fig-dep-two-linked`, task *a* could in principle start as soon as its predecessor has finished. :num:`fig-overlap` shows, however, that starting a whole new cycle point at this point is dangerous - it results in dependency violations in half of the tasks in the example suite.
+Thus, as alluded to in :numref:`fig-dep-two-linked`, task *a* could in principle start as soon as its predecessor has finished. :numref:`fig-overlap` shows, however, that starting a whole new cycle point at this point is dangerous - it results in dependency violations in half of the tasks in the example suite.
 In fact the situation could be even worse than this